FRINXio/FRINX-machine/README.md

 # To deploy FRINX Machine without monitoring services, use:
 $ ./startup.sh --no-monitoring

+# To deploy FRINX Machine with kafka and debezium:
+$ ./startup.sh --with-kafka

 ```
 The FRINX Machine services will be started.